rachelrakov/text-analysis/sections/searching.md

 text1.concordance("whale")
 ```

-The output shows us the 25 characters on either side of the word "whale" in *ModyDick**.
+The output shows us the 25 characters on either side of the word "whale" in *Moby Dick*.
 Let's try this with another word, "love."
 Just replace the word "whale" with "love," and we get the contexts in which Melville uses "love" in *Moby Dick*. `Concordance` is used (behind the scenes) for several other functions, including `similar` and `common_contexts`.

 Let's now see which words appear in similar contexts as the word "love."
 NLTK has a built-in function for this as well: `similar`.